chef/knife-vsphere/README.md

 --dump-memory     - Dump the memory when creating the snapshot (default: false) --quiesce         - Quiesce the VM before snapshotting (default: false)
 ```

-Manages the snapshots for an existing VM, allowing for creation, removal, and
-reverting of snapshots.

 ## `knife vsphere vm cdrom`